(Scroll Down for) Delivery Facilities

 There are elderly, sick, or disabled people in Fort Wayne who don’t eat at least one nutritional meal every day.
 They are unable to make a meal for themselves, or get to the grocery store.
 They are alone and often do not see anyone during the day.
 They are sick and need a special diet.
 Often they are senior citizens who have worked their entire life but find themselves without much money and cannot afford assistant living or a nursing home.
 Some of the people are younger but are disabled or on disability.

 Homebound Meals, Inc. in Fort Wayne was founded in 1971.
 The backbone of the program is the approximately 140 drivers who volunteer their time and the use of their vehicles and gas to deliver meals.
-Many of our drivers have delivered for many years.
-The meals are delivered from St. Joseph Medical Center, Rehabilitation Hospital at Lutheran and Parkview Hospitals, and Canterbury Nursing and Rehabilitation Center.
+Many of our drivers have delivered for years.
+The meals are delivered from St. Joseph Medical Center, Rehabilitation Hospital at Lutheran and Parkview Hospitals.

 We need your help.

 Please consider becoming a volunteer driver with Homebound Meals.
 We need help from people like you to continue our mission.
 Please call us at 260-422-3296 or email us at firstname.lastname@example.org.

 Homebound Meals, Inc. delivers from different locations.
 The locations are Rehabilitation Hospital at Lutheran, St. Joseph Hospital, Parkview Regional Medical Center and Parkview Randallia.
 If we are unable to deliver meals due to bad driving conditions the facilities will be notified no later than 7:00 A.M.
 The Executive Director will make the decision to cancel the meals and to notify the facilities.
 If a client cancels a meal, the facility will be notified by 7:00 A.M.

 Rehabilitation Hospital at Lutheran: 7905 W Jefferson Blvd.
 Fort Wayne, Indiana 46804.